ANSSI-FR/SecuML/input_data/SpamHam/lingspam/README.md

 # Lingspam Dataset

 This dataset provides an example of how the data should be formatted to run experiments with SecuML.
-This labeled dataset for spam detection has been built from the raw email dataset lingspam (see [ling-spam-datasets.html](http://csmining.org/index.php/ling-spam-datasets.html)).
+This annotated dataset for spam detection has been built from the raw email dataset lingspam (see [ling-spam-datasets.html](http://csmining.org/index.php/ling-spam-datasets.html)).

 In order to display the raw email messages in the web user interface you must first download the raw data with the script `download_lingpam_data`.